woocommerce/woocommerce/plugins/woocommerce/tests/e2e-pw/README.md

 ## Test environment

-The default environment configuration is stored on the `.wp-env.json` configuration file in the `plugins/woocommerce` folder.
+The default environment configuration can be found in the `.wp-env.json` file in the `plugins/woocommerce` folder.

 For more information on how to configure the test environment for `wp-env`, please check out